A Whole New Whirled

-"A Whole New Whirled" is the series premiere of the American superhero television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
+"A Whole New Whirled" is the series premiere of the American black comedy superhero drama television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
 The episode was written and directed by the series creator James Gunn.
 It originally aired on HBO Max on January 13, 2022, alongside the two follow-up episodes.

-The series is set after the events of The Suicide Squad, and follows Christopher Smith / Peacemaker.
+The series is set after the events of The Suicide Squad, and follows Chris Smith / Peacemaker.
 Smith returns to his home but is forced to work with A.R.G.U.S. agents on a classified operation only known as "Project Butterfly".
 Smith also has to deal with his personal demons, including feeling haunted by memories of people he killed for "peace", as well as reconnecting with his estranged father.

 The series premiere received positive reviews from critics, who highlighted its humor, writing and performances, particularly John Cena.

 Plot

-Five months after the events in Corto Maltese, Christopher Smith / Peacemaker has recovered from the injuries he suffered there and is told he can leave the hospital.
-After confirming with a janitor that no one is looking for him, he leaves while wearing his suit.
-Unbeknownst to him, a nurse reports on his exit to a person known as "Mr. Murn".
+Five months after the events in Corto Maltese, Chris Smith / Peacemaker has recovered from injuries suffered there and is discharged from the hospital.
+Knowing that he has yet to complete his prison sentence, Peacemaker confirms with janitor Jamil that no one is looking for him.
+As he leaves the hospital, a nurse secretly reports his exit to "Mr. Murn".

-Smith arrives at his house, forced to give his helmet to the taxi driver when he has no money.
-Inside, he finds many phone messages from a person known as Vigilante.
-Suddenly, A.R.G.U.S. agents Emilia Harcourt, John Economos, and Leota Adebayo hold him at gunpoint, revealing he was being followed after all.
-Their leader, Clemson Murn arrives and informs Smith that as he is still not done with his prison sentence.
-He is offering him to work for him in exchange for avoiding Belle Reve.
-Murn, working for Amanda Waller, is in charge of an operation known as Project Butterfly and wants Smith to cooperate in killing "Butterflies".
-Seeing he has no choice, Smith reluctantly agrees.